 One of the most important lessons I’ve learned during my nine years at SurveyMonkey is the importance of asking for input from employees, listening thoughtfully, and using their feedback to help make important decisions.
-This is the core of our culture, and how we evolve our programs—or build new ones—and it became even more critical as our Troop, and the world, adapted to the reality of a pandemic.
+This is the core of our culture, and how we evolve our programs—or build new ones—and it became even more critical as our team, and the world, adapted to the reality of a pandemic.

 When the coronavirus crisis began, there were a million decisions that needed to be made, and we had to move quickly.
 Were employees set up to work from home?
 What could we do to support them?
 What concerns did they have about their job, the company, or their work/life balance?
 That was where our coronavirus leadership check-in and manager check-in came in handy, and the results were incredibly valuable as we formed policies around remote work and addressed the challenges our employees faced.

 But even during a crisis, we try to think a couple steps ahead.
 Though we don’t know when the curve will flatten and the crisis will end, asking employees about returning to the office was the next logical step.
 Our leadership and HR teams recognized that we can’t expect to go back to “business as usual.”
-We need to reimagine what work looks like in the future, and to do that we need our Troop to weigh in and help us go back to something new and better.
+We need to reimagine what work looks like in the future, and to do that we need our team to weigh in and help us go back to something new and better.

 We used our coronavirus returning to work check-in template to understand employees’ concerns, as well as what would make them feel more comfortable about getting back into the office when we are able to do so.
-Our Troop came through: 71% of our global workforce responded and we received a wealth of insight into what our employees are feeling.
+Our team came through: 71% of our global workforce responded and we received a wealth of insight into what our employees are feeling.

 Returning to the office affects people’s health and well-being, which makes it a deeply sensitive and personal issue.
 As organizations begin to think about how they’re going to return to the workplace, we believe that it’s essential to include employees in the discussion.
 Here’s what we learned from our own survey and how the results have sparked conversations and further exploration.